-$^{^{20}}$ As you may have guessed, the remaining light - white, and labelled "A" - indicates passage of the inner marker.
+20As you may have guessed, the remaining light - white, and labelled "A" - indicates passage of the inner marker.
 Our approach doesn't have one, but San Fransisco's runway 28R does.
 While passing over it, you should hear a rapid, high-pitched series of dots.
-Why is it labelled "A" and not "I"?
+Why is it labelled "A" and not "T"?
 Because in ancient times, it was also used to identify passage over "airway" markers along radio range tracks.

-Figure 10.17: Missed approach procedure
+Figura 10.17: Missed approach procedure

-have been in view soon after.
+metre visibility, the runway should have been in view soon after.
 With the runway in sight, you could then turn wildly to get on course21 (it's very hard to be lined up perfectly) and land "normally" (which for me involves a lot of bouncing around and cursing).
-Park the plane, then Land; eat hamburger stagger out of the cockpit and have another hamburger!
+Park the plane, then stagger out of the cockpit and Land; have another hamburger!